 Treatment of Cracked Heels

 Perhaps the treatment should be reasonably obvious after reading the above causes.
 First, you need to get rid of the hard skin (callus) that is cracking.
-A skilled podiatrist can do this or you could do it yourself with our foot filer.
+A skilled podiatrist can do this or you could do it yourself with our foot filer or the electric callus remover.
 Then you need a apply a cream to make the skin more supple.
 Urea based creams are better for this.
 This needs to be applied daily (maybe twice a day initially).
 You will need to continue to periodically remove the thicker skin with the foot filer and continue with the cream.
 If you have a more serious case, it might pay to apply a lot of the cream at night and use one of our silicone gel heel cups to wear over it so that the cream really does soak in overnight.

 FootStore.au Products for Cracked Heels